Sustainability

 • * Toyo Tire Corporation

-• * The above figures also include compensation for two directors and an outside Audit & Supervisory Board member who left in fiscal 2023.
+• * The above figures also include compensation for two Audit & Supervisory Board members (including one outside member) who left in fiscal 2024.

-• * The total amount of compensation above includes an 85 million yen provision for officers’ bonuses allocated in 2023.
+• * The total amount of compensation above includes 100 million yen provision for officers’ bonuses allocated in 2024.

 • * The total amount of compensation for directors above includes a 10 million yen compensation for the purpose of granting transfer-restricted shares.